 Can Innovation Be Learn

-- Risk taking and a willingness to learn from failure
+- Risk-taking and a willingness to learn from failure

 - Patience, tenacity and the sense of giving the idea a chance to grow

 I would add that business leader have to learn to use innovation and to imagine a different future.
-As an example, probably a classic example, the IBM team invent the mouse, but IBM leaders didn’t imagine the future of it.
+As an example, probably a classic example, the IBM team invented the mouse, but IBM leaders didn’t imagine the future of it.